Collective Annealing by Switching Temperatures: a Boltzmann-type description: Numerical examples

 \paragraph{Geometric decay} Like before, we tweak the parameters somewhat due to the higher dimensionality.
 Starting with the parameter set of the left panel of Figure \ref{fig:geo}, we slightly increase $\kappa$ and $\gamma$.
 We take

-Shown in Figure \ref{fig:geo_conv1}, we observe the following: \begin{itemize} \item We see very similar convergence rates for SA and CAST validating our algorithm for geometric decay.
+Shown in Figure \ref{fig:geo_conv1}, we observe the following: \begin{itemize} \item We observe very similar empirical convergence behaviour for SA and CAST, indicating that CAST can reproduce the effect of a geometric cooling schedule after parameter tuning.

 \item The decay of the temperature is not \textit{perfectly} geometric.
 We observe a slight upward trend in time.
-This could be solved by increasing $\gamma$.
-We did not do this however because the \textit{initial} decay of CAST is slightly faster than geometric. \end{itemize}
+This could be mitigated by increasing $\gamma$.
+We did not do so because the \textit{initial} decay of CAST is slightly faster than geometric. \end{itemize}

 The convergence plots for the other set of parameters found on the right panel of Figure \ref{fig:geo} are essentially identical and we omit them for brevity.